Why your Java math might be wrong

 People have a reasonable expectation that when you’re adding up their money you’re going to come up with the right result, and you don’t.

-should never be used for currency or high precision operations.
+float and double should never be used for currency or high precision operations.

-The proper way to do this is using the BigDecimal
+The proper way to do this is using the BigDecimal class.
+Check out the

 documentation.

-Let's try it again, this time using BigDecimal
+Let's try it again, this time using BigDecimal:

 1 2 3 | BigDecimal num1 = new BigDecimal(1.1); BigDecimal num2 = new BigDecimal(2.2); System.out.println(num1.add(num2)); // 3.30000000000000026645352591003756...etc. |

 Oh noes! what happened?
-I thought BigDecimal
+I thought BigDecimal was supposed to solve all my problems.

 Hold on, take another look at the code above.
 You'll notice we're constructing our

-objects using a... drums... double
+BigDecimal objects using a... drums... double.

 So?
-Well, that's the deal with float
+Well, that's the deal with float and double, it's why they should not be

 used in these operations.
 They cannot accurately represent numbers with decimals.

 OK, how do we fix this?
-There's a constructor that takes a String
+There's a constructor that takes a String argument

 (didn't you look at the documentation?).
 That's how we should always do it.
 Pass

-so you won't lose precision:
+a String so you won't lose precision:

 1 2 3 | BigDecimal num3 = new BigDecimal("1.1"); BigDecimal num4 = new BigDecimal("2.2"); System.out.println(num3.add(num4)); // 3.3, finally |